reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 Re-rendering components isn't bad - that's how React knows if it needs to update the DOM.
 But, re-rendering lots of components when nothing has actually changed can potentially get too slow if the list is too big.

 There's a couple ways we could try to fix this.
 One option is to [wrap all the `<TodoListItem>` components in `React.memo()`](https://reactjs.org/docs/react-api.html#reactmemo), so that they only re-render when their props actually change.
 This is often a good choice for improving performance, but it does require that the child component always receives the same props until something really changes.
-Since each `<TodoListItem>` component is just receiving a todo item as a prop, only one of them should actually get a changed prop and have to re-render.
+Since each `<TodoListItem>` component is receiving a todo item as a prop, only one of them should actually get a changed prop and have to re-render.

 Another option is to have the `<TodoList>` component only read an array of todo IDs from the store, and pass those IDs as props to the child `<TodoListItem>` components.
 Then, each `<TodoListItem>` can use that ID to find the right todo object it needs.